Camel K plugin (deprecated)

 No error handler

-There may be certain cases where you want to just ignore any failure happening on your integration.
-In this situation just use a none error handler.
+There may be certain cases where you want to just ignore any failure happening in your integration.
+In this situation use a none error handler.

 camel k bind my-pipe --source timer-source --sink log-sink --error-handler none